As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 For example, calcite, which always has a white streak, can appear in many colors, including white, yellow, orange, brown, pink, blue, lavender, gray, green, and black.

 Traces of other elements or physical impurities create calcite color.
-Despite it, the streak color will also be white.
-That is why the streak’s color is considered a real color of the mineral.
+Despite this, the streak color will also be white.
+That is why the streak’s color is considered a real mineral color.

-Another example of why the streak color is essential – is that minerals can sometimes have phenomenal optical effects, which hide the real color of minerals.
+Another example of why streak color is essential is that minerals can sometimes have phenomenal optical effects that hide the real color of minerals.
 Such minerals are labradorite or spectrolite, opal, sunstone, or aventurine.

 Further, we are listing minerals that are the most suitable for the streak test: